johnpeart/johnpeart.github.io/src/posts/blogpost/2024-04-16-eurovision-first-listens.md

   commentary: |
     At risk of turning into a meme; *[not another one](https://www.youtube.com/watch?v=H6-IQAdFU3w)*.

-    As ballads go this year, I don't think this is the worst one, but it's not far off.
+    As ballads go this year, I don't think this is the worst one, but it’s not far off.
 This one is almost like a funeral dirge at the start, and it drags on for so long it could be used as a cure for insomnia.

 - country: "Slovenia"
   shortcode: "SLO"